 Printful vs Printify.
 Which print on demand company is best for you?
-This post will break down and compare the 2 most popular POD companies from the perspective of a real shop owner that has used both services.
+This post will break down and compare the 2 most popular POD companies from the perspective of a real online store owner that has used both print providers.

 In order to start an online store, you first need to source products to sell.
 But the problem with product sourcing is that it’s impossible to predict demand.